 Moving on now to a critical market assessment in the wake of the US EQUITIES pushing further above the 3,200-30 range and recently their old February FRONT MONTH S&P 500 FUTURE 3,397.50 all-time high.
-Yet that had still not bothered GLOBAL GOVVIES as significantly as some might have expected, even if they were under more pressure prior to the recent rebound.
-That will become more critical after the SEPTEMBER BUND FUTURE expiration today (Tuesday.)
+Yet that had still not bothered GLOBAL GOVVIES as significantly as some might have expected, even if they are under pressure now based on various factors.
+Those would seem to include the expectation of a stronger pandemic relief package in Europe than in the US that has the BUND under more pressure, and the recent UK government threats to abandon pursuit of a formal Brexit agreement piling more pressure on the GILT.

 While EMERGING CURENCIES were sustaining strong rebounds until late July, that was in part likely due to the extent of the COVID-19 impact on the US preventing the US DOLLAR from attracting the typical crisis 'haven' bid.
-Yet recently it seemed the US EQUITIES strength was generating a bit more 'risk on' psychology, and it was going to be interesting to see how far that went.
-That is especially with the broader global economic outlook remaining stressed despite the previous upbeat US EQUITIES rally that has failed at a critical juncture.
+Yet recently it seemed the US EQUITIES strength was generating a bit more 'risk on' psychology, and the downside reactions in most EMERGING CURRENCIES (outside of the vexed TURKISH LIRA) have now been reversed.